-- Literature and Humanities (DLL)—Apply knowledge and the methods of inquiry characteristic of literature and other humanities disciplines to interpret and produce texts expressive of the human condition.
+- Humanities (FH)—Apply knowledge and the methods of inquiry characteristic of literature and other humanities disciplines to interpret and produce texts expressive of the human condition.

-- Social Sciences (DLS)—Apply knowledge and the methods of inquiry characteristic of the social sciences to explain and evaluate human behavior and institutions
+- Social Sciences (FS)—Apply knowledge and the methods of inquiry characteristic of the social sciences to explain and evaluate human behavior and institutions

 Summer 2018 Schedule

 The sample schedule below is a general guide of courses available for Summer 2018.
 It is very important that you work closely with your Pathway academic advisor to arrange your pathway plan and class schedule after you are admitted to the pathway.
-Download a printable view of available courses (PDF).
+Download a printable view of available 2018 Summer courses (PDF).